-Otherwise, universal indoor masking is still required in the Bay Area by Bay Area Health Officers order on August 2, 2021.
-Health officers say even if mandates are lifted, it won't prevent individual businesses from imposing their own restrictions.
+Until then, universal indoor masking is still required in the Bay Area by Bay Area Health Officers order on August 2, 2021.
+San Francisco also includes strong recommendations to wear masks in crowded outdoor spaces and in indoor gatherings in private homes with people from multiple households.